University campus in Idaho

 Students can choose from specializations including software engineering, cybersecurity, artificial intelligence, data science, and systems architecture.
 Strong industry partnerships provide access to co-op programs, capstone projects with real companies, and direct recruiting pipelines to Idaho's leading technology employers.
 For students seeking information security degrees in Idaho, these top-ranked information security schools offer the strongest combination of academic rigor and career preparation.

-Best Information Security Master's Programs in Idaho, 2026
+Best Master's Information Security Programs in Idaho

 2

-Programs
+Programs ranked

-Avg Tuition
+Avg tuition/yr

 Program Landscape

 Idaho offers 2 master's degree programs in information security, designed for professionals seeking to advance into senior engineering, technical leadership, and specialized roles.
-The top programs—Boise State, U of Idaho—combine advanced technical training with research opportunities and leadership development.
+The top programs, Boise State, U of Idaho, combine advanced technical training with research opportunities and leadership development.

 Career Outcomes